edina/fieldtrip-open/docs/GEOJSON.md

     <strong>Solution</strong>:<br/>
     - either do the conversion on the fly which is going to slow things down
+        * this assumes we would not have a 1.3 and 1.4 version running parallel
     - or somehow warn them that they need to upgrade their app if they want it to be functioning

 * <strong>Authoring Tool legacy support</strong> how is the Authoring Tool going to handle both formats?
 You might have users with the old and the new format.